Jammu Airport: Terminal 2

-Night Landing
+Night landing

 "The launch of night flights encourages investment by boosting the local economy, improving air connectivity and increasing the number of tourists in the region.
 It also allows residents of the Jammu district to travel to the state capital and beyond.
-It will provide the flexibility that has been coveted for, "LG Sinha said.
-According to airport authorities, new carpet construction on the runway has been completed and a runway approach light system, including a series of light strips with flashing lights, has already been installed and in operation.
+It will provide the flexibility that has been coveted for," LG Sinha said.

+According to airport authorities, new carpet construction on the runway has been completed and a runway approach light system, including a series of light strips with flashing lights, has been installed and is in operation.
 Therefore, nighttime operations have begun at all other facilities already installed and in operation at Jammu Airport, including Instrument Landing System (ILS), CAT1 Lights, PAPI.
-The extended 1,300-foot runway will be integrated with the existing runway and all related work will be completed by August 31, 2021.
-Jammu Airport extended its business hours in early 2019, but due to delayed runway expansion, Jammu's night flight system was put on hold.
+The extended 1,300-foot runway will be integrated with the existing runway and all related work was meant to be completed by August 31, 2021.
+Jammu Airport extended its business hours in early 2019, but due to delayed runway expansion, the night flight system was put on hold.

-On 17 July it was announced that Jammu airport is capable of handling night flights.
+On July 17, 2021, it was announced that Jammu Airport was capable of handling night flights.
+The first scheduled night flight was by Go Air on July 23, 2021.